rudrapatel29/Spotify-Data-Analysis/README.md

 | tempo           | Tempo of the track                      | FLOAT         |
 | time_signature  | Time signature of the track             | INT           |

-Here are the unique columns in each dataset:
+## Unique columns in each dataset:

 ### Spotify Features
 - `genre`